 Are you thinking about taking a gap year?
-Need inspiration or looking for the best things to do?
-We help thousands of people book amazing gap years every year and on our website you can search hundreds of trips ideas including free, low cost and paid ideas.
-Find gap year programs, trips and backpacking adventures worldwide.
-Start planning your gap year today.
+Need inspiration or looking for where to go and things to do?
+Search hundreds of gap year programs, trips and backpacking adventures including free, low cost and paid ideas.
+Start planning a dream gap year today.

 Get inspiration for your gap year abroad.
 Search free, cheap, structured and paid gap year trips and programs or read reviews of the best gap year opportunities worldwide.